eric-bach/schedular/Tasks.md

 - [x] Clean up types for Booking.tsx
 - [x] Switch to AppSync JS Resolvers
-  - Send email from Lambda resolver
-  - Save additional fields in booking (email, name, phone)

 # User

 - [x] As a user I want to be able to sign up
 - [x] As a user I want to be able to book an appointment
-- [] As a user I want a confirmation of a booked appointment
+- [x] As a user I want a confirmation of a booked appointment
-  - Clean up confirmation page layout, include more fields from backend
-- [] As a user I want to receive a confirmation email for an appointment
+- [x] As a user I want to receive a confirmation email for an appointment
-  - Test email is sent out
-  - Move email sending to asynchronous event (EB->SQS->Lambda)
 - [] As a user I want to see my past/upcoming appointments
 - [] As a user I want the ability to cancel an appointment
 - [] As a user I want to receive notification email of an upcoming appointment